diegueins680/trader/README.md

   - `--order-quote-fraction F` (default: none) size BUY orders as a fraction of the free quote balance (`0 < F <= 1`)
   - `--max-order-quote Q` (default: none) cap the computed quote amount when using `--order-quote-fraction`
   - `--idempotency-key ID` (default: none) optional Binance `newClientOrderId` for idempotent orders
+  - Sizing inputs are mutually exclusive: choose one of `--order-quantity`, `--order-quote`, or `--order-quote-fraction`.

 - Normalization
   - `--normalization standard` one of `none|minmax|standard|log`